Facial Scanning Now Arriving At U.S. Airports

 The use of facial scanning is becoming commonplace — maybe you've heard of the new iPhone?
 It's also coming to an airport near you.

-At the Orlando International Airport, Britain-bound passengers — some wearing Mickey Mouse T-shirts and other Disney paraphernalia — lined up at Gate 80 recently for the evening British Airways flight to London's Gatwick Airport.
+At Orlando International Airport, Britain-bound passengers — some wearing Mickey Mouse T-shirts and other Disney paraphernalia — lined up at Gate 80 recently for the evening British Airways flight to London's Gatwick Airport.
 It looks like any other airport departure area, except for the two small gates with what look like small boxes on posts next to them.
 Those boxes are actually cameras.

-They were installed earlier this month by SITA, the Geneva-based company that develops information technology for the world's airlines, in conjunction with British Airways and U.S. Customs and Border Protection, or CBP.
+They were installed this month by SITA, the Geneva-based company that develops information technology for the world's airlines, in conjunction with British Airways and U.S. Customs and Border Protection, or CBP.

 Sherry Stein, a senior manager at SITA, says the cameras are triggered when passengers step onto designated footprints.
 "We collect a photo, send it to CBP, who checks to make sure that person is booked on the manifest and matches the photo that they already have on file."
-If everything matches, Stein says, "we open the doors and give them the O.K. to board."
+If everything matches, Stein says, "we open the doors and give them the OK to board."
 All that happens, she says, "in three to five seconds."

-If things don't match, the travelers' passport is scanned manually by a gate agent.
+If things don't match, the traveler's passport is scanned manually by a gate agent.

 CBP is testing biometric scanning at a dozen or so U.S. international airports to ensure that people leaving the country are who they say they are, and to prevent visa overstays.
 The Transportation Security Administration, another agency within the Department of Homeland Security, is testing similar devices at security check-in lines.